alexaka1/distroless-dotnet-healthchecks/README.md

 If you don't want to use GitHub Container Registry, the image is also available on [Docker Hub](https://hub.docker.com/r/alexaka1/distroless-dotnet-healthchecks).

 > [!NOTE]
-> For now you can only use loopback address for the URIs.
-Using an URI that does not resolve to the container will result in a failure.
+> You can only use loopback address for the URIs.
+Using a URI that does not resolve to the container will result in a failure.

 ## Advanced Usage